dhanush/DAAS/README.md

 		List<T extends Entity> resultList = daasClient.getEntitiesByProperty(A.class, propertyMap);

  ### Get entity list that match range condition :
+ Pass the entity type usually the class simple name , then the field to check the range , the field type , start range and end range.

  	List<T extends Entity> resultList = daasClient.getEntitiesByRange(A.class, "field", "integer", "startRange", "endRange");